baklbakl/DuckLynx/info/info.md

 0x0 prescaler

 Colors:
-#ff2000 - no power orange
+#ff2000 - no power flashing orange
 #000020 - just powered on blue
 #00007f - flashing blue for rhsp timeout
 #002000 - rhsp connected green
+For flashing modes leds blink every 600 ms (300 ms on 300 ms off).
+Expansion hubs blink their address every so often, but control hubs don't.
+This seems to be determined by if the address is 173 or it is a low number

 #### Button
 PB4 Button by RS458